Children's Museum and Theatre of Maine celebrates 100 years

-PORTLAND, Maine — The Children's Museum and Theatre of Maine celebrated 100 years of bringing the arts to Maine's youth over the weekend, with several plays written and performed by youth actors; some of which were as young as seven years old.
+PORTLAND, Maine — The Children's Museum and Theatre of Maine celebrated 100 years of bringing the arts to Maine's youth over the weekend, with several plays written and performed by youth actors, some of which were as young as 7 years old.

 Butcher acted in a play as a wild animal that escaped a zoo, his mom, Julie Butcher Pezzino, filmed and cheered him on.

-Butcher Pezzino is also the Executive Director for the Children's Museum and Theatre of Maine and said the last two years spent in their new facility have been wonderful.
+Pezzino is also the executive director for the Children's Museum and Theatre of Maine and said the past two years spent in their new facility have been wonderful.

-"The arts across the board are so important for kids' creativity... we learn by doing we learn by creating we learn by imagining," Butcher Pezzino said.
+"The arts across the board are so important for kids' creativity ... we learn by doing we learn by creating we learn by imagining," Pezzino said.

 Mabel Peterson acted in two plays Sunday.
 One was about two lobstermen being pulled over by police, and another where she and a friend get lost on a school field trip.